-The UK Automotive 30% Club is a voluntary group of MDs and CEOs from automotive manufacturing, retailing and supplier companies.
-The club was founded by Julia Muir, CEO of Gaia Innovation Ltd, with the purpose of achieving a better gender balance within the automotive industry, and with the aim of filling at least 30% of key leadership positions in the member organisations with women by 2030 through a “30 by 30” strategy.
+The Automotive 30% Club is a voluntary network of MDs and CEOs from UK based automotive manufacturing, retailing and supplier companies.
+The network was founded by Julia Muir, CEO of Gaia Innovation Ltd, with the purpose of achieving a better gender balance within the automotive industry, and with the aim of filling at least 30% of key leadership positions in the member organisations with women by 2030 through a “30 by 30” strategy.

 “30 by 30” Strategy

 The 30% target is to set a direction of travel to enable progress to be measured; something that is essential in such an objectives driven business.
-It is not a quota.
+It is not a quota and we do not endorse positive discrimination.
 Members simply share an enthusiasm to improve the gender balance in the sector, in order to improve the image of the industry, serve the customer base better, enhance company performance, and make the workplace an equitable environment by removing unconscious bias and obstacles that prevent talented women progressing up the career ladder.

-We are affiliated to the wider cross sector Global 30% Club that aims to encourage FTSE listed companies to improve the gender balance of their boards.
-Their members include the CEOs of 37 FTSE 100 companies including Aviva, GlaxoSmithKline and Unilever, and 26 FTSE 250 CEOs.
+We are also a working group of the UK Chapter of the Global 30% club that aims to encourage FTSE listed companies to improve the gender balance of their boards.
+Their members include the CEOs of FTSE 100 companies including Aviva, GlaxoSmithKline and Unilever, and FTSE 250 CEOs.

-Toyota GB, Mazda and Paragon have stated an aspiration to achieve 30% on their operating board by 2020 and are also listed as members of the Global 30% Club.
+Our members Toyota, Mazda and Paragon have stated an aspiration to achieve 30% on their operating board by 2020 are also listed as members of the Global 30% Club.

 Trevor Mather, CEO, Auto Trader UK - Partner Sponsor